 The Zeitz MOCAA is situated below the ultra-chic luxury hotel, The Silo District.
 Both the museum and hotel can be accessed via the V&A Waterfront in Cape Town.

 The Zeitz MOCAA boasts amazing architectural and interior design.
 Walking through the museum and through the exhibition rooms can make you feel like you feel like you are in 2 different places.
 I found it an interesting place to explore and to take in.
 There are over 100 exhibitions, which are spread over 9 floors that spiral up 4 levels.
-You can access the floors via elevator or walk up the beautiful spiralled staircase.
+You can access the floor via elevator or walk up the cool spiralled staircase.

 The current collections on exhibit are from artists across the African continent or who are from Africa and now living abroad.
-They open up interesting dialogues with the viewer from the artist on the diversity of African identity within the different countries and societies and their relation to the rest of the world.
+Regardless, they open up interesting dialogues with the viewer from the artist on the diversity of African identity within the different countries and societies and their relation to the rest of the world.